 Sven and Ole’s has a long-standing reputation of having amazing pizza and is known for developing long lines of people looking to order this Grand Marais original.

-Regardless of the wait however, this pizza is consistently reviewed as being ‘worth it’!
+Regardless of the wait, however, this pizza is consistently reviewed as being worth the wait!

 At Sven and Ole’s you order your pizza (either by the slice or by the pan) at a walk-up counter before finding indoor seating.
 They then call your name when your pizza is ready.